abhishekarya1/Hash-Define-myNotes/content/data/rdbms/concepts.md

 [TCL Commands](/db/rdbms/mysql/#tcl)

-#### Issues
+### Issues
 When two or more transactions read/write to a common data resource, below issues can be faced:

 1. **Dirty Reads**: transaction reads uncommitted data from another transaction

-2. **Phantom Reads**: re-execute a query and see a different **set of rows** matching the query conditions (predicate typically using `WHERE` clause) than those which were returned earlier; due to another transaction addding or deleting rows corresponding to the predicate and committing it
+2. **Phantom Reads**: re-execute a query and see a **different set of rows** matching the query predicate (conditions typically using `WHERE` clause) than those which were returned earlier; due to another transaction addding or deleting rows corresponding to the predicate and committing it

-	The term "phantom" is used because these additional rows seem to appear out of nowhere, like ghosts or phantoms.
+	The term "phantom" is used because these additional rows seem to appear out of nowhere between reads, like ghosts or phantoms.

-3. **Non-repeatable Reads**: reads the same piece of data (like a _row_) twice at different points in time and each time gets a different value of it
+3. **Non-repeatable Reads**: reads the same piece of data (like a _row_) twice at different points in time and each time gets different value of it

+	It is different from phantom reads because insertion/deletion of new rows doesn't matter here, since we're just concerned with a fixed set of rows changing values between reads.

-#### Isolation Levels
+### Isolation Levels

 4 levels are defined by SQL standard to avoid above issues.
-In increasing order of isolation:
+In increasing order of isolation, decreasing order of efficiency:

 1. **Read Uncommitted**: can read data that is uncommitted in other transactions; often leads to dirty reads.

 2. **Read Committed** (_default in Postgres_): guarantees that only the data that had been committed can be read.
 Any uncommited data in other transaction is transparent to us; dirty reads are avoided here.

-3. **Repeatable Read**: guarantees that once we have read some data, it will always return the same **set of data** in future too.
+3. **Repeatable Read**: guarantees that once we have read some data, it will return the same values for that data during the entire duration of the transaction.
 Holds read and write locks for all row(s) that transaction operates on.
 Due to this, non-repeatable reads are avoided as other transactions cannot update or delete the row(s) that are locked.
 (Row level locking)

 	Phantom reads can occur here as another transaction may insert additional rows that match the query predicate.
 Since locking a set of rows doesn't prevent insertion of more rows.